seghil/OpenCavity/opencavity/Docs/before_starting.rst

 Before starting
 ===============

 *Opencavity* can be downloaded from  `releases page <https://github.com/seghil/OpenCavity/releases>`_ .
-But it requires some scientific and visualisation python packages to work.
+But it requires some scientific and visualization python packages to work.

 In the first part of this page we present briefly how to install python and the needed dependencies (numpy, scipy and matplotlib).